Using CSS anchor positioning

 anchor-size() functions resolve to <length> values.
 Their syntax looks like this:

-anchor-size(<anchor-element> <anchor-size>, <length-percentage>)
+anchor-size(<anchor-name> <anchor-size>, <length-percentage>)

-The<dashed-ident> name set as the value of the anchor-name property of the anchor element you want to size the element relative to.
+The <dashed-ident> name set as the value of the anchor-name property of the anchor element you want to size the element relative to.
 If omitted, the element's default anchor, which is the anchor referenced in the position-anchor property, is used.

 <anchor-size>